Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  Using this preference you can hide fields from the patron registraion and update form in the OPAC.
+-  Using this preference you can hide fields from the patron registration and update form in the OPAC.

     **Important**